Watch the Charlie's Angels Cast Discover a Closet Straight Out of Heaven

 There's always time to accessorize!

 The long-awaited reboot of the Charlie's Angels film is almost here, and we've got an exclusive first peek at all the action!
 The film stars Kristen Stewart, Naomi Scott and Ella Balinska as the angels and Elizabeth Banks as Bosley.
-Banks also took the reins behind the scenes as the director as well.
+Banks also took the reins behind the scenes as the writer, producer and the director of the film.

 In this exclusive clip, we quickly find out that the iconic film franchise is not the only thing that got an upgrade.
 Fans are treated to a inside view of the legendary closet the women will use to get all of the gear for their escapades.
 Let's just say, it's definitely the closet of any fashion junkies dreams.